openharmony/docs/en/application-dev/security/cryptoFramework-overview.md

 # Crypto Framework Overview
-The cryptographic (crypto for shot) framework shields the implementation differences of third-party cryptographic algorithm libraries and implements encryption and decryption, signing and signature verification, message authentication code (MAC), hashes, and secure random numbers.
+The cryptographic (crypto for shot) framework shields the implementation differences of third-party cryptographic algorithm libraries and implements encryption and decryption, signing and signature verification, and operations of the message authentication code (MAC), hashes, and secure random numbers.
 You can use the APIs provided by this framework to implement cipher development quickly.

 > **NOTE**
 >
 > The crypto framework provides cryptographic operations on keys, but not key management.
-It is used when the application keeps the key (for example, temporary session keys are used only in the memory or the application implements secure key storage).
+It is used when the application keeps the key securely (for example, temporary session keys are used only in the memory or the application implements secure key storage).
 If the system is required to provide key management (such as key storage), use the [HUKS](huks-overview.md).

 ## Working Principles
 The crypto framework provides components in the following layers:

 - Interface layer: provides unified JS interface externally.
-- Framework layer: implements third-party algorithm libraries.
+- Plug-in layer: implements third-party algorithm libraries.
-- Plug-in layer: loads plug-ins at the plug-in layer to adapt to third-party algorithm libraries and shield implementation differences between these libraries.
+- Framework layer: loads plug-ins at the plug-in layer to adapt to third-party algorithm libraries and shield implementation differences between these libraries.

 ## Basic Concepts
 **Symmetric Key**